The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

 This result establishes computational equivalence across shallow-depth quantum circuits when implemented on systems over prime-dimensional Hilbert spaces.
 Specifically, our quantum circuits are constructed using Fourier transforms over Abelian groups and this approach allows the creation of circuits for functions over finite fields of the form $\mathbb{F}_p^n \rightarrow \mathbb{F}_p$.
 These circuits allow the execution of multi-qubit controlled logical operations.

-Subsequently, we show that constant-depth quantum circuits implemented in higher prime dimensions can be implemented with qubits with a multiplicative overhead.
-This highlights that for any algorithm falling within these classes, employing qudits instead of qubits offers no substantial computational benefits—except perhaps for more straightforward hardware implementations and better error-correcting schemes in Hilbert spaces of varying dimensions.
+We then demonstrate that constant-depth quantum circuits implemented in higher prime dimensions can be realized using qubits, with only a multiplicative increase in the gate count.
+Additionally, quantum fanout can be eliminated when using classical modular gates in conjunction with classical fanout.

 \begin{result} (Informal; see \Cref{qubitcol}).
-For all primes $p$ and $q$, any constant depth quantum circuit with gates on qudits of dimension $p$ and quantum threshold gates can be replicated by a constant-depth quantum circuit over qubits, with access to classical $\MOD_q$ gates, $\iQTC_p^0 \subseteq \iQNC_2^0[q]_\mathsf{c}$. \end{result}
+For any prime $p$, any constant-depth quantum circuit over qudits of dimension $p$ with threshold gates can be simulated by a constant-depth quantum circuit over qubits with auxiliary $\MOD_q$ gates.
+Furthermore, for $\iQNC_{\mathsf{cf}}^0$ circuits over qubits, we have $\iQTC^0 \subseteq \iQNC_{\mathsf{cf}}^0[p]_\mathsf{c}$. \end{result}

 This result is achieved by mapping qudit operations onto tensor products of qubits.
-The qudit operations are produced using exact unitary decomposition methods, as previously demonstrated for qubits \cite{reck94,Barenco95}.
-Specifically, this theorem implies that the qubit-specific hierarchy can be collapsed using any arbitrary classical modular prime gate — a capability previously believed to require either quantum fanout or multi-qubit parity gates.
-Consequently, we have that $\QNC^0[p]_\mathsf{c}=\mathsf{QACC}^0$ holds for all primes $p$.
-This significantly contrasts with classical analog circuit classes, where adding different modular gates results in different complexity classes.
+The qudit operations are produced using exact unitary decomposition methods, as previously demonstrated \cite{reck94,Barenco95}.
+Specifically, this theorem implies that the qubit-specific hierarchy can be collapsed using any arbitrary classical modular prime gate in combination with classical fanout — a capability previously believed to require either quantum fanout or multi-qubit parity gates.
+Consequently, we have that $\iQNC_{\mathsf{cf}}^0[p]_\mathsf{c}=\mathsf{QACC}^0$ holds for all primes $p$.
+This significantly contrasts with classical analog circuit classes, where varying modular gates results in different complexity classes.

-From a practical standpoint, it also demonstrates that quantum circuits with fixed-depth qubits, when augmented with unbounded fan-in classical prime modular operations $\MOD_p$, can implement the quantum subroutines of algorithms like factoring, which have been conjectured to convey exponential quantum advantage \cite{Hoyer05,Browne11}.
+From a practical standpoint, this indicates that for any algorithm within these classes, employing qudits instead of qubits offers no significant computational advantage—except potentially for simpler hardware implementations and improved error-correction schemes in Hilbert spaces of varying dimensions.
+It also demonstrates that quantum circuits over qubits with fixed depth, when augmented with unbounded fan-in classical prime modular operations $\MOD_p$, can implement the quantum subroutines of algorithms such as factoring, which are conjectured to provide exponential quantum advantage \cite{Hoyer05,Browne11}.
+Furthermore, constant-depth circuits with these gate sets can be realized using standard finite gate sets in logarithmic depth, still resulting in relatively shallow quantum circuits.
+Additionally, using classical modular gates simplifies implementation, as these gates can be efficiently realized, whereas their quantum counterparts are technically more challenging to implement.